On highly regular strongly regular graphs: Checking the t -vertex condition

-It is clear, that every graph satisfies the 1-vertex condition.
-Moreover, a graph satisfies the 2-vertex condition if and only if it is regular.
-A bit less obvious but rather straight forward is the observation that a graph satisfies the 3-vertex condition if and only if it is strongly regular --- i.e. it is regular and the number of joint neighbors of every edge is equal to a constant $\lambda$ and the number of joint neighbors of every non-edge is equal to a constant $\mu$.
+Every graph satisfies the 1-vertex condition.
+A graph satisfies the 2-vertex condition if and only if it is regular.
+A bit less obvious but rather straight forward is the observation that a graph satisfies the 3-vertex condition if and only if it is strongly regular, \ie it is regular and the number of joint neighbors of every edge is equal to a constant $\lambda$ and the number of joint neighbors of every non-edge is equal to a constant $\mu$.
 A criterion for the $4$-vertex condition is given by: \begin{theorem}[M.D.~Hestenes, D.G.~Higman \cite{HesHig71}] Let $\Gamma$ be a strongly regular graph.
-Then, in order to verify the 4-vertex condition it suffices to test the $\mathbb{T}$-regularity for the following two graph-types of order (2,4):
+Then, in order to verify the $4$-vertex condition it suffices to test the $\mathbb{T}$-regularity for the following two graph types of order $(2,4)$: